cmiller4135/idioma-version6/readme.txt

 Common mistakes could be it's own page

 UPDATES
-  - remove email verification logic until Sonu is done with the SendGrid verification emails
+  - DONE remove email verification logic until Sonu is done with the SendGrid verification emails
   - create a 'Forgot Password?'
   - on update in Profile page, put 'Update Successful'
   - get Country Code working (allow typing of country, maybe have a table in Supabase)